jayeshpmahajan/Jayesh-New-Docs/docs/demo.md

 We require three certificates - for ledger, auditor, and client (i.e application)

 Hence, the above commands are executed each for Ledger and Auditor.
 The name of the key is changed from ‘client’ to ‘ledger’ in case of Ledger certificate and is changed from ‘ client’ to auditor’ in case of Auditor certificate.

+## B.	Registration of certificates between Ledger and Auditor

+It is necessary to register a Ledger certificate with Auditor and Auditor certificate with Ledger.
+The following steps are performed in order to complete registration.

+-	Modify the compose file (docker-compose-ledger-auditor.yml) to initialize the Ledger and Auditor DBs.
+Please note that we have already provided a modified version of the compose file which can be directly used if you are using ScalarDL with MySQL.

+-	Update scalardb-ledger.properties file and  scalardb-auditor.properties file for loading the ledger and auditor schemas.

+-	Run the Compose files.
+The Ledger and Auditor Schemas are loaded in this process.